Sonny Liston: Tributes

-Despite being effectively blacklisted by the boxing establishment and press during his lifetime, Liston has achieved an exceptional level of public awareness for a sports figure.
-His reputation as a great boxer with a unique though daunting persona has grown steadily over the decades following his death.
+Although Liston received little support from the boxing establishment and press during his lifetime, his reputation as a boxer has grown considerably in the decades following his death.
 A bronze copy of a marble statue of Liston sculpted by Alfred Hrdlicka in 1964 was erected in 2008 between Old Castle and Karlsplatz in Stuttgart, Germany.
 A successful racehorse which won the Irish St Leger classic race in 2021 was named Sonnyboyliston.
 Another unconnected and unrelated horse named Sonny Liston finished 2nd in the Royal Hunt Cup at Royal Ascot in 2023 and 2024.

 Life outside boxing

 Acting

 Liston played a fist fighter in the 1965 film Harlow, made a cameo appearance in the 1968 film Head, which starred The Monkees, and played the part of The Farmer in the 1970 film Moonfire, which starred Richard Egan and Charles Napier.
 Also in 1970, Liston appeared on an episode of the TV series Love, American Style and in a television commercial for Braniff Airlines with Andy Warhol.